imperial-qore/line-solver/jar/README.md

 # LINE Solver JAR

 This folder includes the canonical, 100% Java implementation of the JAR-based API of the LINE solver.
 The API is used both by the MATLAB and Python codebases and can be also used for stand-alone JVM programs.
-Kotlin code can call this same JAR directly (Kotlin runs on the same JVM); there is no separate Kotlin manual — the Java manual and Javadoc below cover the API as called from Kotlin too.
+The Java manual and Javadoc below document the API.

 ## Quick start
 #### Default JAR